DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/99 How To/Dynamically Change Form Item Options in the Editing State.md

-The following instructions explain how to dynamically change a form item's options based on another form editor's value:
+The following instructions explain how to dynamically change a form item's properties based on another form editor's value:

 1. **Implement the [onEditingStart](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/onEditingStart.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onEditingStart') event handler**
 This handler is used to save the key of the row that enters the editing state, and we use this key to get this row's index in step 2.